-Projects/CodeI put together a brief tutorial of how to use Keras to build a simple RNN Language Model that can be used to generate sentences.
-You can view it here as html or as an IPython notebook on Github.
+Projects/CodeI put together a brief tutorial of how to use Keras to build a simple RNN language model that can be used to generate sentences.
+You can view it as an IPython notebook on Github.

 - Roemmele, M., Mardo, P., and Gordon, A. (2017) Natural-language Interactive Narratives in Imaginal Exposure Therapy for Obsessive-Compulsive Disorder.
 Computational Linguistics and Clinical Psychology Workshop (CLPsych), at the 2017 Annual Meeting of the Association for Computational Linguistics (ACL 2017), Vancouver, Canada. pdf

 - Roemmele, M., Kobayashi, S., Inoue, N., and Gordon, A. (2017) An RNN-based Binary Classifier for the Story Cloze Test.
 Linking Models of Lexical, Sentential and Discourse-level Semantics Workshop (LSDSem), at the 2017 European Chapter of the Association for Computational Linguistics (EACL 2017), Valencia, Spain. pdf